dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 However, when a push happens, the character has over-exerted, and some conditions will apply.
 They will be under the condition of _exhaustion_ as long as its AP are below zero, and of course cannot use any of its abilities that require action points.

 Once the character reaches zero AP, it is out of the exhaustion condition.

-### Weapons

-There are two types of weapons available for players, one-handed and two-handed.
-Weapon selection can be limited by character class and race.
-A weapon level determines how many boosts are added to the attack roll, therefore affecting its chances of inflicting direct Life Points to its target.

-#### One-Handed

-These weapons get 1 boost on a Physical Action attack roll.
-Examples of one-handed weapons are daggers, clubs, hand axes, longswords, slings, and morningstars.

-#### Two-handed

-These types of weapons add 2 boosts to Physical Action rolls.
-Examples of these are: Two-handed swords, bastard swords, flails, great axes.

-#### Missile weapons

-All missile weapons add 1 boost to their attack roll,

-### Armor

-Most character classes can wear armor to protect themselves from damage.
-Armor adds 1 boost to the wearer’s Physical Defense rolls.
-Any type of armor provides this boost, therefore, armor selection is more of an item of character appearance and characterization.

-#### Shields

-There’s only one type of shield available.
-A shield adds 1 boost to all of the defender’s rolls, both Physical Defense and Mental Defense.

 ## Monsters